jtbolstad/deezer/README.md

 - [ ] Responsive images with src-set
 - [ ] Universal app/serverside rendering
 - [ ] Add microdata (schema.org)
+- [ ] UI-improvements: transitions/animations.
+- [ ] Hide search result on blur.
+- [ ] Accessibility (web-aria, wcag)
 - [ ] Add testes (Karma or Jest, Nightwatch)
-- [ ] UI-improvements: loading spinner, transitions/animations.
-Hide search result on blur.
-- [ ] Error message when no albums found.
-- [ ] Other error handling (lost network, slow response eg)
 - [ ] Multi-language support.
-- [ ] Accessibility (web-aria, wcag)
-- [ ] Add necessary code to run with https://zeit.co/now

-## Known bugs
+## Issues

-- [ ] Some artists have no records.
-Clicking on some of theses artists gives no response (Eg Tony Kekko: http://api.deezer.com/artist/264972/albums)
-- [ ] Release date from album, not tracks.
+Release date from album, not tracks.
 So listing this date per track isn’t necessarily correct.

+The search function automatically fetches data after 300ms debounce (so we don't fetch data on every keystroke).
+So the submit button is really not necessary - it's just a dumb button.
+In an SSR-app this would have a purpose.
+But again: In a React music streaming app it's superfluous.

 ## App code